jesse-coggins/flight-delay-mlops/README.md

 - The `src/` and `tests/` directories preserve the cleaned public portfolio structure used elsewhere in this repo.

 An `MLproject` file — the YAML config MLflow uses to define entry points and run a project via `mlflow run` — is not included here.
 The MLflow work in this repo is demonstrated through the experiment tracking notebook rather than as a runnable MLflow Project, so the file isn't required to follow or reproduce the workflow.

----

-*\* I used Claude (Anthropic) to help organize and stage this coursework into a GitHub portfolio repository.
-The analysis, code, and results are entirely my own.*